Cloudbase: Reception

 According to aviation consultant Jim Smith, Cloudbase would not be practical as a carrier if stationary, because the Angel Interceptors make "controlled crash" landings on ramps at speeds that would be fatal unless the base were moving.
 He wrote: "Operating from a static Cloudbase simply makes no sense, because you won't be able to land back on board.
 A conventional carrier landing from an approach speed of [over] 200 kn is not going to work.
 The alternative of pitching up to 30 degrees to land on a ramp at 100 knots will not work either.
 If Cloudbase were moving at 100 knots or so during the landing sequence, then a conventional carrier landing using arrestor wires would be possible, and would be a more flexible and less dangerous solution than the inclined ramp."

 The Valiant, an airborne aircraft carrier featured in the Doctor Who universe, has been compared to Cloudbase.
-The similarity is directly recognised in series 8, when the Twelfth Doctor refers to the Valiant as "Cloudbase".
+The similarity is directly recognised in the series 8 episode "Death in Heaven", in which the Twelfth Doctor refers to the Valiant as "Cloudbase".
 Comparisons have also been drawn with the Marvel Universe's Helicarrier, the mobile airstrip in the 2004 film Sky Captain and the World of Tomorrow, and the eponymous floating academy of the 2005 film Sky High.

 In 1993, toy company Vivid Imaginations released a Cloudbase playset.
 In 2001, The Independent listed it as one of the 50 best Christmas toys.
 The Toy Retailers Association also ranked it among the top 50 toys of the year.
 A secret project in the expansion pack for the 1999 video game Sid Meier's Alpha Centauri is titled "Cloudbase Academy".